In this guide, we show you how to wirelessly connect an Android/iPhone smartphone to the Mercedes COMAND head unit.

 For this setup to work, you will need to make sure that your Mercedes-Benz has AV input.

 - Locate the AV input on your car.
 On the S Class, the input is in the glove box.
-On ML, GL, R class the AV input may be located at the bottom of the rear center console (rear entertained input).
+On ML, GL, R class, the AV input may be located at the rear center console (rear entertained input).

 - Connect the AV cables to the AV inputs and the HDMI2AV converter.
 Connect the yellow plug on the yellow port.
 Also, connect the white and red cables to the corresponding ports.
-Yellow plug is the video, white and red are audio.
-It is important to get HDMI in, and AV out converter.
+Yellow plug in the video, white and red are audio.
+It is important to get HDMI in and AV out converter.
 Not AV2HDMI

 - Connect AnyCast to the HDMI port of the HDMI2AV converter.